16 Top-Rated Beaches in Bali

 2. Jimbaran Bay

-No Balinese holiday is complete without a trip to Jimbaran Bay-a sliver of paradise on the south coast.
-The waves here are calm, and the sand is soft, making it a perfect family vacation destination.
-Many a sandcastle has been created (and destroyed) upon this shore.
+No Balinese holiday is complete without a trip to Jimbaran Bay - a sliver of paradise on the south coast.
+The waves at this phenomenal beach are calm, and the sand is soft, making it one of the best beaches for families in Bali.
+Many a sandcastle has been created (and destroyed) upon this luxurious shore.
 The reason most people come here, though, is to watch the sun set slowly before disappearing into the sea.

 Tourists have caught on to the bay's impressive charm, which is why so many luxury honeymoon resorts, hotels, and restaurants line its golden shore.
 One of the top things to do here is dine on the beach.
 You'll find plenty of restaurants with tables on the sand, primed for a perfect sunset view.